DataCueCo/slate/source/index.html.md

 #### Event

--   `type`: a mandatory field: it can be 'pageview', 'viewcart', 'search', 'wishlist', 'click', 'order' or 'login'
+-   `type`: a mandatory field: it can be "pageview", "viewcart", "search", "wishlist", "click", "order" or "login"

 -   `subtype`: required depending on the event type.
 For instance, pageview, wishlist and click require a subtype.